Top local movers for Lexington to Bridgeport moves

 - Moving Permits: You won’t need a moving permit in Connecticut, though it’s smart to double-check any local parking restrictions ahead of your move.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Bridgeport Start the process here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Bridgeport without delay.
+You can select your official move date when completing the form.
+Start the process here.

 Where to live in Bridgeport